 During May and June 2017, the country tested the world’s first “contactless” immigration technology at Canberra International Airport.
 The passport-free facial recognition system confirms a traveller’s identity by matching his or her face against stored data.
 A second trial is set to start in Canberra soon.

 Biometrics aren’t just being used at border control.
-Sydney Airport has announced it’s teaming up with Qantas, Australia’s largest airline, to use facial recognition to.
+Sydney Airport has announced it’s teaming up with Qantas, Australia’s largest airline, to use facial recognition to simplify the departure process.

 Under a new trial, passengers on select Qantas international flights can have their face and passport scanned at a kiosk when they check in.
 From then on, they won’t need to present their passport to Qantas staff — they’ll be able to simply scan their face at a kiosk when they drop off luggage, enter the lounge and board their flight at the gate.
 Travellers will still need to go through regular airport security and official immigration processing, but all of their dealings with Qantas can be handled with facial recognition.